ARMmbed/mbed-os-5-docs/docs/porting/porting.md

    mbed compile --target <new_target> --toolchain GCC_ARM
    ```

-1. Program the generated .bin or .hex to the board.
+1. Flash the image (.bin or .hex) to the board.
-1. Verify serial output similar to:
+1. Verify your serial output is similar to:

    ```
    [BOOT] Mbed Bootloader